FoxinTale/Character-DB/README.md

  ## To do List:
+ - [x] Get HTTPS on the domain so stuff is encrypted.
  - [x] Add / fix user permissions.
  - [ ] Add a lockout policy to auto logout after a preset amount of time.
  - [ ] Create a custom admin user interface instead of using external 'PHPMyAdmin".